Compound Interest Calculator

 Assumptions and how to use this calculator

-Common questions about this calculator
+Common questions

-What is compound interest?
+What is compound interest and how is it different from simple interest?

 Why does the calculator use monthly compounding?